MuKnSys/xrp-salesforce/README.md

 1. Push the code to the Scratch Org: `sf project deploy start`
 1. Connect to the Salesforce Scratch Org: `sf org open`

-Once you've set up your Salesforce Scratch Org, you can follow the steps outlined in our [user guide](https://github.com/MuKnSys/xrp-salesforce/blob/main/Documentation%20and%20Images/Web3%20Enabler%20XRP%20for%20Salesforce%20User%20Guide.pdf) to make and receive payments using Web3 Enabler on Salesforce.
+Once you've set up your Salesforce Scratch Org, you can follow the steps outlined in our [user guide](https://github.com/MuKnSys/xrp-salesforce/blob/main/Documentation%20and%20Images/Web3%20Enabler%20XRP%20for%20Salesforce%20User%20Guide.pdf), which we've also made available in [Japanese](https://docs.google.com/document/d/1kp7_nAsx4zq3D1UlrXCQlG5G1ZIAuhGrVr7ibMQsRYo), to make and receive payments using Web3 Enabler on Salesforce.
 You can also use our [demo](https://www.youtube.com/watch?v=lkAp2vqQVTA) as a guide.

 We launched Web3 Enabler on the Salesforce App Exchange in July, 2023.
 See our [AppExchange listing](https://appexchange.salesforce.com/appxListingDetail?listingId=ee4c011b-7a5b-4a50-91fb-f28049390858) for further details.